VRuskaEngine/VRuskaEngine/src/xrt/drivers/ultraleap_v2/readme.md

 Presumably, you're using this driver because you want to stick the Leap Motion Controller on the front of your HMD and have it track your hands.

-If you don't have a config file at `~/.config/monado/config_v0.json` (or wherever you set `XDG_CONFIG_DIR`), your tracked hands will show up near the tracking origin and not move around with your HMD, which is probably not what you want.
+If you don't have a config file at `~/.config/VRuska Engine/config_v0.json` (or wherever you set `XDG_CONFIG_DIR`), your tracked hands will show up near the tracking origin and not move around with your HMD, which is probably not what you want.

-Instead you probably want to configure Monado to make your Leap Motion Controller-tracked hands follow around your HMD.
+Instead you probably want to configure VRuska Engine to make your Leap Motion Controller-tracked hands follow around your HMD.
 There's an example of how to do this with North Star in `doc/example_configs/config_v0.northstar_lonestar.json`.
 If you're using a North Star headset, that should work but unless you're using